 - Kansas: Kansans are asked to quarantine for 10 days if they have “attended/traveled to mass gathering events out-of-state of 500 people or greater where individuals do not socially distance (6 feet) and wear masks.”
 (There are also requirements for residents returning from cruising.)
 The mandate explains that those in quarantine should monitor symptoms and “should not attend school, work or any other setting where they are not able to maintain about a 6-foot distance from other people.”
 They can shorten their quarantine by taking a COVID-19 test on day six; if the test is negative, they can be removed from quarantine on day eight, following CDC guidance.

 Penalties: Violating the order is a Class C misdemeanor, with fines from $25 to $100.

-- New Jersey: Travelers from a long list of states and territories considered high-risk (the list will be updated every Tuesday), including residents returning home, are asked to quarantine upon arrival — and proof of a negative COVID-19 test won’t give you a pass.
+- New Jersey: Travelers from a long list of states and territories considered high-risk (the list is updated every Tuesday), including residents returning home, are asked to quarantine upon arrival — and proof of a negative COVID-19 test won’t give you a pass.
 The state’s advisory notes: “If you test negative, you are still advised to self-quarantine for 14 days because you remain in the incubation period.”

 Penalties: Apparently none so far, though the executive order declares that those who don’t comply “shall be subject to involuntary isolation or quarantine.”

-Penalties: a $2,000 fine for the first violation, $5,000 for the second and up to $10,000 if the person causes harm.
+Penalties: $2,000 fine for the first violation, $5,000 for the second and up to $10,000 if the person causes harm.
 Visitors arriving by air who refuse to fill out the health form are subject to a $2,000 fine “and may be brought to a hearing and ordered to complete mandatory quarantine.”

-Editor's note: This story was originally published on July 31.
+Editor's note: This story was originally published on July 31, 2020.
 It's been updated to reflect recent quarantine rules.